 Privately, Rose thought it was unlikely that anything that required Albus to talk to Bridget about his feelings could be patched up in an evening, but she decided against saying so.
 She didn’t have to: from the look on his face, James was similarly sceptical.

 “Enough about Albus.”
 James sat back in his chair and regarded her with open curiosity.
 “What’s up with you and Scorpius?
-You clammed up when Bren asked about him earlier.
-I thought Saturday went fine.”
+You clammed up when Bren asked about him earlier - I heard he wanted you to meet his grandmother?”